vancauwe/MeToo/README.md

-# #METOO: : a Spatio-Temporal, Social, Political, and Gender Based Analysis using its Propagation on Twitter
+# #MeToo: : a Spatio-Temporal, Social, Political, and Gender Based Analysis using its Propagation on Twitter

 # Abstract